It was now nearly time to leave.

 I wonder if we’ll ever see her again ?

-I’d like to think she might come back again sometime, but who knows.
+I’d like to think she might come back again sometime, but

 We’ll have to wait and see ?